na-na-hi/renget/archive/vffr2.md

-*Starry Impression*							/ Griseo &nbsp;&nbsp;&nbsp;&nbsp;New physical bleed supporter with battery skills, replaces SA in all comps that can &nbsp;&nbsp;&nbsp;&nbsp;rotate.
-Splits physical with Carole, so use Carole vs fat shields and Griseo vs shieldless.
+*Starry Impression*							/ Griseo &nbsp;&nbsp;&nbsp;&nbsp;New physical bleed supporter with battery skills, replaces SA in all comps that can &nbsp;&nbsp;&nbsp;&nbsp;rotate.  ~~Splits physical with Carole, so use Carole vs fat shields and Griseo vs shieldless.~~ &nbsp;&nbsp;&nbsp;&nbsp;Replaced by Prommy in physical outside of Bleed comps, there's probably an S-bleed dps coming.
 &nbsp;&nbsp;&nbsp;&nbsp;Stigwise, if you don't get Cezanne B, don't bother (it's a fancy-pants extendable Newton,) &nbsp;&nbsp;&nbsp;&nbsp;just use Margrave from the foundry.
 You'll want her weapon, but you can replace with &nbsp;&nbsp;&nbsp;&nbsp;Hekate as a cope weapon (can also sub in on ignite weather with SoS.)
 ToT